 Rules vs Regulations

 It is important to note that in legal translation the word ‘regulation’ is used to denote a set of rules that have legal connotations.
 Regulations are official in use whereas rules are not official in use.
-Regulations pertain to a workplace such as an office or a firm.
+This is one of the key differences between rules and regulations.
+Also when speaking of the context in which regulations can be seen one can notice another striking difference.
+Regulations usually pertain to a workplace such as an office or a firm.

-On the other hand rules should be followed for the betterment of a workplace or a concern.
+Another way of differentiating regulations from rules is that regulations are a set of standards that must be followed at any cost.
+These standards will not change.
+On the other hand, rules should be followed for the betterment of a workplace or a concern.
 Rules are at times transgressed.
 Regulations cannot be transgressed for that matter.